chartjs/Chart.js/docs/09-Advanced.md

 * End of initialization
 * Start of update
 * After the chart scales have calculated
+* Start of datasets update
+* End of datasets update
 * End of update (before render occurs)
 * Start of draw
 * End of draw